 Make sure to hydrate

 Drink more water than usual.
 Don’t wait until you’re thirsty to drink.
 Avoid drinks containing alcohol.

 Dress for the heat

-If you think you are becoming too hot, take steps right away.
 Go to a cool place, rest, and drink plenty of water.
-Some symptoms of heat-related illness include muscle cramps, headaches, nausea, or vomiting.
-If you are exhibiting symptoms like these that don’t go away or get worse, seek medical care.
+Symptoms of heat-related illness include muscle cramps, headaches, nausea, and vomiting.
+If symptoms like these don’t go away or get worse, seek medical care.

-Conflitti advises caregivers to stay closely tied to their loved ones during hot weather.
-If you live in another area, check in on your loved ones regularly, and have the name and number of a neighbor who you can contact if needed.
+In closing, Dr. Sobel advises caregivers to stay vigilant during hot weather and check on loved ones regularly.
+If you don’t live close to your loved one, make sure to have the name and number of a neighbor you can contact if needed.

 Cigna Offers Medicare Advantage Customers Rides To Cooling Centers at No Extra Cost

 As temperatures rise across the country, Cigna will provide its Medicare Advantage customers rides to community cooling centers to safely find relief from the heat.
 Any Medicare Advantage customer with a same-day transportation benefit can now use this service throughout the summer at no extra cost.